vakiliali79/Camera/README.md

 # PhotoCapture App

-This is a simple Android application written in Kotlin that allows users to capture photos, save them in a specified directory within the Downloads folder, and display the captured images on the main screen.
+This is a simple Android application written in Kotlin that allows users to capture photos, save them in a specified directory within the Downloads folder, and display the captured images on the main screen without the require permitions.

 ## Features